Das Bus: Plot

 Back at home, Homer discovers that Ned Flanders has his own home-based Internet business and decides he wants to start his own company.
-However, Homer has not the foggiest idea of how an Internet business works nor what to peddle (he doesn't even own a computer).
-He is later visited by Bill Gates and his goons, who offer to buy him out.
-Homer then learns that Gates' definition of "buy out" is to smash up Homer's office, with the testy response "I did not get rich by writing a lot of checks".
+However, it turns out that Homer has no idea how to run an Internet business, does not provide any goods or services, and does not even own a computer.
+He is later visited by Bill Gates and his goons, who offer to buy out Homer's company but instead destroy his office.